 Will Bail Be Granted?
 (NSW)

-When a person is considering applying for bail in New South Wales, the first step is to determine whether or not the offence/s they are charged with is a show cause offence.
+When a court is considering whether to grant a person bail in New South Wales, the first step is to determine whether or not the offence they are charged with is a show cause offence.
 If it is a show cause offence, then the accused must show cause as to why their continuing detention is not justified.
-If they are able to show that it is not, the court will then determine whether or not granting bail will pose an unacceptable risk.
+If they are able to show that it is not, the court will then determine whether or not releasing them will pose an unacceptable risk.
 This process is illustrated in the diagram below.

 If the accused has shown cause, or if they have been charged with an offence for which they are not required to show cause, the court will apply a two-step test to determine whether or not they are an unacceptable risk.

 First, the court must determine whether or not there are bail concerns.
-If any concerns are identified, then any relevant considerations that would mitigate the bail concerns will be taken into account.
-This process is illustrated in the diagram below.
+If any concerns are identified, the second step is to determine whether there are any relevant conditions that could be imposed to mitigate the court’s concerns.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.